KyroDB/KyroDB/visiondocument.md

-# KyroDB — Vision and Architecture (Story Edition)
+# KyroDB — Vision and Architecture

 Status: living document.
 Grounded in today’s single‑node KV + RMI engine; points the way to a broader data platform.